The Bruce Medalists

 George Herbig earned his bachelor’s degree at UCLA and his Ph.D. at the University of California at Berkeley.
 His thesis research on T Tauri stars was performed at the Lick Observatory.
 In 1948, he joined the staff of Lick and lived on Mt.
 Hamilton until the observatory became part of the University of California, Santa Cruz in the late 1960s.
 He designed the coudé spectrograph for the Shane 3-m telescope at Lick.
-In 1988 he moved to the University of Hawaii, where he is now investigating diffuse interstellar bands found in the spectra of stars and very faint young stars in Galactic clusters.
+In 1988 he moved to the University of Hawaii, where he investigated diffuse interstellar bands found in the spectra of stars and very faint young stars in Galactic clusters.
 Herbig was known for his spectroscopic studies of young stars, star formation, and the interstellar medium.
 He found and investigated many H-alpha emission objects, T Tauri stars, and peculiar stars.
 He and Guillermo Haro independently discovered the Herbig-Haro objects, gas clouds associated with young stars.
 Herbig showed that lithium abundance is correlated with age in young stars, and he investigated rotation rates of stars of different spectral class.
 He continued research until the end of his life, publishing two articles at age ninety-two.
 His doctoral students included noted astronomers Robert P. Kraft, Elizabeth Roemer, George Preston, Leonard Kuhi, Ann Boesgaard, Beverly Lynds, Robert Zappala, William Alschuler, N. Kameswara Rao, Douglas Duncan, and David Soderblom.

 Personal Web Page

 American Astronomical Society, Helen B. Warner Prize, 1955; Henry Norris Russell Lectureship, 1975.